A NSW Government website

 Housing and Productivity Contribution

-Contributions collected under the new system will help deliver essential state infrastructure such as schools, hospitals, major roads, public transport infrastructure and regional open space.
+Contributions collected help to deliver essential state infrastructure such as schools, hospitals, major roads, public transport infrastructure and regional open space.

-The Ministerial planning order brings the Housing and Productivity Contribution into effect and sets out:
+A Ministerial planning order commenced on 1 October 2023 and gives effect to the Housing and Productivity Contribution.
+It sets out:

 • where the contribution applies